TULiberalArts/Religion/pages/undergradaute.md

    [(215) 204-3663](tel:2152043663)
    [jemi@temple.edu](mailto:jemi@temple.edu)
 ---
-## Bachelor of Arts in Religion
+## BA in Religion

-Studying religion is an essential part of being a well-informed liberal arts student.
-Taking college courses in religion prepares you for living in a pluralistic and diverse culture, and enhances studies in a broad range of other disciplines.
-The academic study of religion is multidisciplinary - it draws from history, literary studies, philosophy and the social sciences.
-If you join our program, you'll be guided through the comparison of religious traditions and their encounters with one another by leading scholars in the field.
+Religious studies, alternately known as the study of religion, is the multi-disciplinary academic field devoted to research into religious beliefs, behaviors, and institutions.
+Understanding religion is an essential part of being a well-informed liberal arts student, and it enhances studies a broad range of other displines.
+If you major in religion, you'll be guided through the comparison of religious traditions and their encounters with one another by leading scholars in the field.
+The Temple department of religion, located in the historical and cultural mecca of Philadelphia, prepares students for life in a pluralistic culture.

 [Learn More about Majoring in Religion](http://bulletin.temple.edu/undergraduate/liberal-arts/religion/ba-religion/)